awesomegoodman/higher-institutions-ng/README.md

 ## npm Package

-The `npm` directory contains the source code and resources for the npm package `higher-institutions-ng`, which provides access to the information about Nigerian higher institutions for JavaScript projects.
+The `npm` directory contains the source code and resources for the npm package `higher-institutions-ng`, which provides access to information about Nigerian higher institutions for JavaScript projects.
 It includes:

 - `src`: This directory contains the TypeScript source code for the npm package.
 - `Nigerian Higher Institutions.json`: This JSON file contains the processed data about Nigerian higher institutions, ready for use in JavaScript projects.